Academic Catalog

 1.0 hours lecture

-Lecture, group discussion, experiential activities and vocational assessment tools will be utilized to assist students in identifying their individual interests, values, and personality styles.
-Students will conduct educational and career research that will help them relate their vocational assessment results to setting academic and career goals.
-Students will learn essential skills to getting a job; resume formats, job application and interviewing techniques.
+Lecture, group discussion, experiential activities and career assessment tools will be utilized to assist students in identifying their individual interests, values, and personality styles.
+Students will conduct educational and career research that will help them relate their career assessment results to setting academic and career goals.
+Students will also learn essential skills for obtaining employment such as resume building and job interviewing techniques.
 (CSU)

 COUN-120